A quick introduction

 As you can see, all of this enables Nintendo to be the sole distributor of content, which can be a good thing for game studios concerned about piracy.

-The key is signed by yet another RSA public key called MS, which will allow Starlet to trust the ECC key.
+The ECC key is signed by yet another RSA public key called MS, which will allow Starlet to trust the ECC key.

 After all this, it’s worth mentioning that when the system runs GameCube games, none of the mentioned encryption methods are used.
-Instead, Starlet will only check that the game only accesses certain memory locations.
-This is because 1/4 of GDDR3 RAM is allocated to simulate old ARAM).
+Instead, Starlet will only check that the game only accesses its designated memory locations.
+This is because 1/4 of GDDR3 RAM is allocated to simulate old ARAM.

 Let’s start with AES keys, the algorithm may be hard to crack, but if the keys are extracted somehow (especially the common key), that layer of security would be instantly nullified.
 Thus, the main challenge is how to extract them.

 Let’s not forget that this only allows to decrypt the ‘first layer’ of security, but in order to execute unsigned programs (Homebrew), RSA has to be cracked too.
 Unfortunately, this can be computationally impossible… Unless there are flaws in its implementation.
-Well, Team Twizzers didn’t stop there so they started reversing how IOS was implemented, focusing on its signature verification functions.
+Well, Team Twizzers didn’t stop there so they started reversing how IOS was coded, focusing on its signature verification functions.

-strcmp (C’s string compare).
+strcmp (C’s ‘string’ compare).

 For people unfamiliar with C,

-strcmp stops comparing once any string reaches
+\0 character, this means that strcmp stops comparing once any string reaches

 equal… Title is signed!